 Have you ever attended a party and wished the food had been labeled for allergens?
-I know I have!
 Food allergen labeling is super helpful!

-IMHO, food allergen labeling makes meals taste better.
-This is because guests with food allergies feel more confident that the food is safe to enjoy.
-Labeling foods for allergens can show that the chef – and host/hostess! – has taken the time not just to label safe foods but, in a broader sense, is thinking about food allergy.
-(Can I get a socially distanced air high-five on that?)
+Food allergen labeling makes meals taste better.
+This is because guests with food allergies and other special diet needs feel more confident that the food is safe to enjoy.
+Labeling foods for allergens can show that the chef – and host/hostess – has taken the time not just to label safe foods but, in a broader sense, is thinking about food allergy.

-In this episode of the podcast, Pam and I discuss how to make food allergen labels.
+In this episode of the podcast, Pam and I discuss food allergen labeling.
 In a nutshell (pun intended LOL), food allergen labels should have four main characteristics:

 Don’t miss this episode, and click here to access the Food Allergy Toolbox, which includes the Food Allergen Labeling Guide!

 Plus, don't miss this fantastic guide to understanding the Nutrition Facts label on foods in the US.
 Find it on our Etsy Shop, and use this discount code YAYSAVE20 to save 20%!

 Do you have a question about this topic?
 Would you like your question answered on the infoblogcast?
 Submit it here!

 Additional Show Notes

 The non-profit is The Teal Schoolhouse, whose primary program is Code Ana.
 Code Ana equips schools for medical emergencies like anaphylaxis.
 Our primary program is the Code Ana School Program, which is a comprehensive approach to school-focused medical preparedness.
 This program guides schools through the process of creating a medical emergency response plan.
 This is one of the most important components of a school’s food allergy policy!